-China CITIC Bank International (CCBI) has recently gone live with a new software system for wealth management that is being positioned to extend to other parts of the institution.
+China CITIC Bank International (CNCBI) has recently gone live with a new software system for wealth management that is being positioned to extend to other parts of the institution.

 Michael Leung, chief information and operations officer at the Hong Kong bank, says it has just launched a customer-relationship management and processing system built by Avaloq.

 Separately, the bank is going live soon with a robo-advisory offering built by Hong Kong fintech Quantifeed, Leung told DigFin.
 With the advice bolted on to the core private-wealth operating system, the bank will take its high-net-worth offering to its mass retail customer base.
 (Quantifeed executives declined to comment.)

 “We have built a powerful machine,” he told DigFin on the sidelines of an Avaloq conference in Singapore at which Leung presented the bank’s activities.